Sinister Wisdom: History

-By Issue 7, Nicholson and Ellenberger (Desmoines) introduced some changes: the cost of subscriptions would be raised from $4.50 to $7.50 to cover costs, the number of issues released in the year would be raised from three to four, and Sinister Wisdom's publishing headquarters would move from Charlotte to Lincoln, Nebraska.
-In Lincoln, the team at Sinister Wisdom worked with Iowa City Women's Press and Whole Women Press, two publishing businesses dedicated to publishing the work of women and lesbians and whom Ellenberger (Desmoines) thanks for helping keep the journal afloat.
-To continue to publish outside of the patriarchal system, the journal had to pay for their office space, supplies, printing, and mailing out of pocket.
-Ellenberger (Desmoines) continued to urge readers to buy subscriptions for those who could not afford it, buy gift subscriptions, or donate extra money to Sinister Wisdom.
+By Issue 7, Nicholson and Ellenberger introduced some changes: the cost of subscriptions raised from $4.50 to $7.50, the number of issues released in the year raised from three to four, and Sinister Wisdom's publishing headquarters moved from Charlotte to Lincoln, Nebraska.
+In Lincoln, Julia Penelope provided them support from the University of Nebraska Lincoln.
+Sinister Wisdom editors worked with Iowa City Women's Press and Whole Women Press, both associated with the separatist women in print movement.
+To remain an independent publication, the editors had to pay for their office space, supplies, printing, and mailing out of pocket.
+Ellenberger continued to urge readers to buy subscriptions for those who could not afford it, buy gift subscriptions, or donate directly to Sinister Wisdom.

 Exhausted by the strains of editing and producing the journal, by 1978 Nicholson and Ellenberger began looking for women to replace them.
-At a party dedicated to female publishing in New York City, the two spoke with Adrienne Rich and Michelle Cliff.
-Both Rich and Cliff were very well known in the world of lesbian literature and had been previous contributors to Sinister Wisdom.
+At a party dedicated to female publishing in New York City, the two spoke with Adrienne Rich and Michelle Cliff, both former Sinister Wisdom contributors.
 The pair decided to take on the project.
-Nicholson and Ellenberger (Desmoines)'s final issue was Issue 16 in the Winter of 1981, published outside of the journal's new headquarters in Amherst, Massachusetts.
+Nicholson and Ellenberger's final issue was Issue 16 in the winter of 1981, published from the journal's new headquarters in Amherst, Massachusetts.
 Rich and Cliff promised to commit themselves to sustaining the quality of publications Sinister Wisdom was known for.
-As an activist and writer of color, Cliff noted in her first "Notes for a Magazine" that she was interested in including more submissions dealing with the intersections of race and lesbianism.
+As an activist and writer of color, Cliff noted in her first "Notes for a Magazine" column that she was interested in including more submissions dealing with the intersections of race and lesbianism.
 The journal from Issue 17 of the spring of 1981 was the start of a more intersectional journal, moving away from separatism and towards the inclusion of other forms of oppression that coincide with the experiences of lesbian women.